Key takeaways

 Evidence Collection

-The 33 Python scripts are the foundation — they crawl, parse, measure, and extract raw data from target sites.
+The 88 Python scripts (up from 33 at launch) are the foundation — they crawl, parse, measure, and extract raw data from target sites.
 Think of them as the "eyes and ears" of the system: checking response codes, parsing HTML structure, measuring load times, extracting metadata, and building the evidence base that agents reason over.
+The scripts are optional — the skill can run LLM-only — and a standardized llm-audit-rubric.md enforces a consistent finding format across audits.

 Specialist Agents

-Ten specialist agents each own a domain of SEO analysis.
-Rather than a single monolithic audit, each agent works independently on its specialty — technical SEO, content quality, link structure, and so on.
+Ten specialist agents each own a domain of SEO analysis — Technical SEO, Content Quality, Performance, Schema Markup, Sitemap, Visual Analysis, three GitHub-focused agents (Analyst, Benchmark, Data), and a Verifier.
+Rather than a single monolithic audit, each agent works independently on its specialty.
 This parallel architecture produces comprehensive audits faster than sequential tools.

 Reasoning-First Output